BShraman/GenAIRAG-Airflow/README.md

-# Gen AI with Airflow and Gradio
+/Users/shraman/Projects/genAIWithAirflow# Gen AI  RAG Using Airflow and Gradio

-This project showcases the integration of Apache Airflow and Generative AI (Gen AI) workflows, offering a seamless orchestration solution coupled with an interactive Gradio application for user engagement.
-It includes custom Docker images, well-structured Airflow DAGs, and a responsive Gradio interface.
-By leveraging Apache Airflow for workflow orchestration and the OpenAI API for embedding and chat functionalities, the project demonstrates a powerful and modular framework for building and managing Gen AI-driven pipelines.
+This project is a RAG-based (Retrieval-Augmented Generation) chatbot that allows users to upload a URL, which is then parsed and stored in a vector database.
+The stored collection is utilized to query user questions, with data retrieved dynamically from the vector database to provide relevant answers.
+The system leverages Apache Airflow for workflow orchestration, Gradio for the interactive user interface, and the OpenAI API for embedding and chat functionalities.
+The entire process is orchestrated efficiently using Docker containers and custom-built Airflow DAGs, offering a modular and scalable solution.

 ## Project Structure